sabof/svg-mode-line-themes/README.md

 ## Customization

-Font size calculation is imperfect, so it might require adjustments for your paritcular font/size combination.
-Should the font/size be different from the defualt, the clicking and element auto-hiding will not work precisely.
+Font size calculation is imperfect, so it might require adjustments for your particular font/size combination.
+Should the font/size be different from the default, clicking and element auto-hiding will not work precisely.
 The following example shows how to explicitly set font parameters.

 ```lisp